 Assembled in the United States, powered by a high-grade Swiss made movement, and bearing a price tag close to $2000 USD, the new Mk.
-II Fulcrum automatic diver is a little bit too expensive to my taste, but it still looks great.
-Also, I really dig their decision to tweak its exterior design here and there in order to make the refreshed timekeeper ahem less similar to the original that the previous version paid homage to.
+II Fulcrum automatic diver is a bit too expensive to my taste, but it still looks great.
+Also, I dig their decision to tweak its exterior design here and there in order to make the refreshed timekeeper ahem less similar to the original that the previous version paid homage to.

 Of course, I am talking about Steinhart Ocean Vintage Military diver.